-Directorate: Housing Lead officer Richard Smith responsible for EIA Name of the policy or function to be Allocations Policy Review assessed: Names of the officers undertaking the Richard Smith assessment: Is this a new or an existing policy or Existing function function?
+Directorate: Housing Lead officer responsible for EIA Richard Smith Name of the policy or function to be assessed: Discharge of Local Authority Homeless Duty Through the Use of Private Sector Accommodation Policy Names of the officers undertaking the assessment: Richard Smith Is this a new or an existing policy or function?
+Review of existing policy for discharge of homeless duty to the private sector

-1. What are the aims and objectives of the policy or function?
+• What are the aims and objectives of the policy or function?